Lesson 69: Vivaldi Concerti, Part 2 — RV 441 in C minor and RV 445 in A minor

 - Vivaldi: Concerto in C minor, RV 441 — complete

-- For listening: the whole concerto, three movements.
-The Allegros frame the Largo above.
+- For listening — the Allegros frame the Largo above.

-When both slow movements play with planned breath, ornamented cadences, and a recording in which a listener could identify which is C minor and which is A minor from the affect alone, move on to Lesson 70.
+When a listener could tell the C minor from the A minor recording by affect alone, move on to Lesson 70.